 Instructions

-1. Cream butter and vanilla together, slowly stir in flour, sugar and coffee granules.
+- Cream the butter and vanilla together, then slowly stir in the flour, sugar, and coffee granules.

-4. Place cookies on a parchment lined cookie sheet.
-Bake for 20-25 minutes at 325 degree Fahrenheit until lightly browned and firm.
-Let shortbread cool completely.
+- Place cookies on a parchment-lined cookie sheet.
+Bake for 20-25 minutes at 325 degrees Fahrenheit until lightly browned and firm.
+Let the shortbread cool completely.

-5. Place chocolate chips and coconut oil in a microwave proof bowl.
-Heat on high for 30 seconds, stir well and then heat in 10 second increments stirring well between each heating until completely melted.
+- Place chocolate chips and coconut oil in a microwave-proof bowl.
+Heat on high for 30 seconds, then stir well and heat in 10-second increments, stirring well between each heating until completely melted.

-6. Dip half of each cookie into the chocolate and place on a wire rack until chocolate glaze is firm.
+- Dip half of each cookie into the chocolate and place on a wire rack until the chocolate glaze is firm.

-7. Store cookies in an airtight container once chocolate is solid.
+- Store cookies in an airtight container once the chocolate is solid.
 Place sheets of wax paper or parchment paper between layers to protect the glaze.

 Nutrition

-I package the cookie filled mugs in cellophane or plastic and tie them with twine.
-It is pretty packaging that also keeps the baked goods fresh.
+I package the cookie-filled mugs in cellophane or plastic and tie them with twine.
+It is a pretty package that also keeps the baked goods fresh.

 Free Coffee Themed Gift Tags